telkomdev/go-dbcodegen/README.md

   ]
 }
 ```
-Other example can be found [here](https://github.com/telkomdev/go-dbcodegen/tree/main/examples/schemas)
+Other examples can be found [here](https://github.com/telkomdev/go-dbcodegen/tree/main/examples/schemas)